carloshellin/FlashPunk/_posts/2001-01-02-keyboard-and-mouse-input.md

 }
 {% endhighlight %}

-Input’s check(), pressed(), and released() functions all take a Key value or control name as parameters, so you can check for controls just the same as you check for individual keys.
+Input's check(), pressed(), and released() functions all take a Key value or control name as parameters, so you can check for controls just the same as you check for individual keys.

 Mouse states
 --